-For the Final Run, the starting order will be in accordance with the results of the Qualifying Run.
-The start order for the Elite Men Super Final is determined on the basis of the reverse result of the final round, the fastest rider starting last.
-The order in the Qualifying Run complies with the current UCI-ranking and the current total results of the series.
+For the Final Run, the starting order will be in accordance to the reverse results of the Qualifying Run.
+The order in the Qualifying Run complies with the current UCI-ranking and the current iXS European Cup Standings.

 § 10 DNF - Did Not Finish

 To compete in the final race run, all riders must start their seeding run/qualification and cross the start line.
 It is not necessary to cross the finish line (DNF).
 Riders listed as DNF will be added near or at the front of the race category for the race run.

 § 11 Red Flag

 If a competitor’s run is interrupted by a red flag the competitor must report this immediately to the race commission.

 In case the run will be restarted the competitor has to go back to the start immediately without altering his equipment.
 The race commission will communicate the new start time.

 |License-Categories||Year of Birth|